garyhlai/cortex-wiki/home.md

 ## JavaScript API

-<span style="color:red">To talk to an Cortex node from inside a JavaScript application use the [web3.js](https://github.com/ctxc/web3.js) library, which gives a convenient interface for the RPC methods.</span>
+To talk to an Cortex node from inside a JavaScript application use the [web3.js](https://github.com/ctxc/web3.js) library, which gives a convenient interface for the RPC methods.

 ## JSON-RPC Endpoint